mpifr-vlbi/eht2023_difx_templating/README.md

 Ocean loading and pole tide coefficients for CALC 11 for EHT stations are already part of DiFX-2.8.1 difxcalc.
 For DiFX-2.7.1 the respective coeff files need to be copied over from 2.8.1.

-# TODO

-Derive better SPT coordinates after correlation, if residuals with a priori SPT coordinates turn out to be too large.

-ALMA LO offset 345G likely zero?
-Or like 2021 after all?

-Reason for no SMT 345G fringes?

 # Stations and tracks

 ```